stefan-hoeck/idris2-elab-util/src/Doc/Generic5.md

 Eq' g = MkInterfaceImpl "Eq" Public `(mkEq genEq) (implementationType `(Eq) g)
 ```

-This time, we used the utilities from `Language.Reflection.Derive`.
+This time, we used utilities from `Language.Reflection.Derive`.
-They are very similar in functionality to the ones developed in
+They are very similar in functionality to the ones we developed in
 [Generics Part 4](Generic4.md).
 This
 approach is even more useful when deriving `Ord`: In our previous
 version we had to manually pass the `Eq` instance to the `Ord`
 constructor forcing us to get access to its implementation function
 by means of `implName`.
-This is now no longer necessary:
+This is no longer necessary:

 ```idris
 mkOrd' :  (1 _ : Eq a)